choi-jiwoo/financialdatapy/README.md

 #### FINANCIAL STATEMENTS AS REPORTED

-Financial statements reported by the company in their respective country's financial regulator.
-So the elements in the financial statements are different from others, depending on the comapany's style.
+Financial statements reported by the company to a financial regulator.
+The elements in the financial statements are different from others, depending on the comapany.

 ```python
 >>> from financialdatapy.stock import Stock